Christ093/SOL/README.md

-# MyToken Solidity Smart Contract
+# MyToken Solidity

 ## Description
-This is a simple token smart contract written in Solidity.
+This is a simple token written in Solidity.
 The contract allows minting and burning tokens, and keeps track of the total supply and the balances of each account.

 ## Features
 - Public variables to store: